 Mixed farming – histories and futures

-This LEADER and Ashley Family Foundation funded pilot project (Apr 2019 to Dec 2020) aims to map some of these changes, to illustrate what is possible and to stimulate some discussion.
-The principal way we are doing this is by integrating a variety of related online resources into an Information Gateway – a map-based portal that illustrates how agriculture has evolved in the Dyfi Biosphere area over the last 150 years or so.
-We are also exploring options for showing how modern technology can be used to indicate possibilities such as:
+This LEADER and Ashley Family Foundation funded pilot project's (Apr 2019 to Dec 2020) aim was to map some of these changes, to illustrate what is possible and to stimulate some discussion.
+The principal way we did this was by integrating a variety of related online resources into an Information Gateway – a map-based portal that illustrates how agriculture has evolved in the Dyfi Biosphere area over the last 150 years or so.
+We also explored options for showing how modern technology can be used to indicate possibilities such as:

 fields suitable for the reinstatement of historical farming activities